-Labour mobility is essential for the MET industries and is a strong asset of the Single Market.
-Therefore, CEEMET welcomes the European Commission's proposal in general.
-In this position paper, CEEMET focusses on labour mobility, and more in particular posting - or sending - of workers.
+Labour mobility is essential for the Metal, Engineering and Technology-based industries (MET) and is a strong asset of the Single Market.
+Therefore, Ceemet welcomes the European Commission's proposal in general.
+In this position paper, Ceemet focusses on labour mobility, and more in particular posting - or sending - of workers.